-- 1. The student may appeal any decision based on these regulations, and in particular a rejection resulting from a final negative study advice as described in Article 7.8b, sections 3 and 5 of the WHW.
-This rejection includes the decision to dis-enrol the student and prevent the student from re-enrolling in the same programme for a three-year period. - A student may appeal a decision within six weeks after receipt of the decision.
-The procedure is described in Chapter 11 "Complaint and appeal" of the EER. - 3.
-This term of appeal will not be suspended pending the results earned during the re-sit period.
-In such event, however, the student can request, in his written appeal, to suspend the procedure pending the results the student will earn during the re-sit period.

-4. Appealing a decision does not suspend the validity of the binding study advice.
+- The student may appeal any decision based on these regulations, and in particular a rejection resulting from a final negative study advice as described in Article 7.8b, sections 3 and 5 of the WHW.
+This rejection includes the decision to dis-enrol the student and prevent the student from re-enrolling in the same programme for a three-year period. - 2.
+A student may appeal a decision within six weeks after receipt of the decision.
+The procedure is described in Chapter 11 Complaint and appeal" of the EER. - 3.
+This term of appeal will not be suspended pending the results earned during the resit period.
+In such event, however, the student can request, in his written appeal, to suspend the procedure pending the results the student will earn during the resit period. - 4.
+Appealing a decision does not suspend the validity of the binding study advice.
 The student may not re-enrol for the same degree programme, even if the new academic year begins before the procedure is completed.

-These regulations have been adopted by the Executive Board on 16 July 2018
+These regulations have been adopted by the Executive Board on 6 July 2020.
+Addendum to the Education and Examination Regulations of Wageningen University 2020-2021